luzi82/AIND-Isolation/heuristic_analysis.md

 The file `tournament2.py` is copy of `tournament.py`, and is changed in following ways:

-- Increase NUM_MATCHES from 5 to 25, so more matches will be done.
+- Increase NUM_MATCHES from 5 to 25, so more matches will be done to improve banchmark accuracy.
 - Remove `ID_Improved` from test_agents, since `ID_Improved` is only needed to run once to get it's performance value.

 ## Heuristic functions